-My boyfriend ordered the Pechuga A La Plancha which is a chicken breast cooked in Creole sauce, served with rice and two sides and his two sides of choice were Maduros (Sweet Plantains) and Cassava (Yuca).
+My friend ordered the Pechuga A La Plancha which is a chicken breast cooked in Creole sauce, served with rice and two sides and his two sides of choice were Maduros (Sweet Plantains) and Cassava (Yuca).
 Yuca’s are roots that has a delicate flavor and can replace potatoes.

 [did not get the chance to get a photo]

 Once we received the check the waitress gave us 2 Supercoco’s (Colombian’s famous candy).
 It was my first time trying Colombian candy and I must say it was soooooo DELICIOUS!
 If you like/love coconut then it’s a must try.
 I also came across this website that sells Latin food and recipes are also available!
 Link below: